OpenMDAO/OpenMDAO-Framework/docs/dev-guide/accessing.rst

 ============================================

-The source repository for OpenMDAO is read-accessible to the public, so making a branch from it does not typically require that you have a Launchpad account.
+The source repository for OpenMDAO is read-accessible to the public, so making a branch from it does not typically require that you have a :term:`Launchpad` account.
-However, if you are behind a proxy, you *may* need to not only have a Launchpad account but also to register your public SSH key with your Launchpad account before you can *read* or *write* to the repository.
+However, if you are behind a proxy, you *may* need to not only have a Launchpad account but also register your public SSH key with your Launchpad account before you can *read* or *write* to the repository.
 If you require *write* access to the OpenMDAO project on Launchpad, either to push changes directly to the trunk or to push up personal branches for merge approval, you will need to